stex/stex.codes/about.md

 The system started as a bachelor project by a group of students who didn't have previous experience in web development or projects of this size.
 After the students finished their studies, the university searched for someone who could continue development on it.

-In the follwing time, I rewrote most of the application to give it a more modern look and feel (including AJAX content for the first time).
+In the following time, I rewrote most of the application to give it a more modern look and feel (including AJAX content for the first time).
 Yes, it's bootstrap with a few own extensions, but I've unfortunately never been much of a designer and it looked good enough 😅

 While the iLearn system is still in use, it might be replaced by a commercial e-learning platform in the future.
 I might be able to open-source the code in the future as I don't know of any other platform yet that's so specialized for STEM lectures and exercises.

-Apart from develpoment work, I also worked as lecturer for the [IQSH](https://www.schleswig-holstein.de/DE/Landesregierung/IQSH/iqsh_node.html){:target="_blank"} and helped training teachers to become computer science teachers in a practical module involving Lego Mindstorms robots.
+Apart from development work, I also worked as lecturer for the [IQSH](https://www.schleswig-holstein.de/DE/Landesregierung/IQSH/iqsh_node.html){:target="_blank"} and helped training teachers to become computer science teachers in a practical module involving Lego Mindstorms robots.
 This is something I'm still involved in to the present day.

 ---